trangdata/tpot-fss-ms/manuscript.md

 As with simulated data, all models are built from the training dataset (61 HC, 56 MDD), then the trained model is applied to the independent holdout data (18 HC, 22 MDD) to obtain the generalization accuracy.

 The best pipeline selects subset DGM-5 then scales each expression feature by its maximum absolute value.
-Similar to the best pipeline for simulated data, the final prediction is made with an extra-trees classifier with slightly different optimized parameters (Fig. {@fig:flow}).
+Similar to the best pipeline for simulated data, the final prediction is made with an extra-trees classifier with a different set of optimized parameters (Fig. {@fig:flow}).
 This pipeline yields the highest holdout prediction accuracy of 0.75.

 In 100 replications, TPOT-DS selects DGM-5 (291 genes) 64 times to be the subset most predictive of the diagnosis status (Fig. {@fig:realDS}), with an average cross-validated accuracy on the training set of 0.715 and out-of-sample accuracy of 0.636.